-The thesis, based upon original investigation, must demonstrate mature scholarship and critical judgment on the part of the candidate, as well as familiarity with tools and methods of research in the candidate's special field.
+The dissertation, based upon original investigation, must demonstrate mature scholarship and critical judgment on the part of the candidate, as well as familiarity with tools and methods of research in the candidate's special field.
 To be acceptable, it must be a worthwhile contribution to knowledge, and warrant publication in whole or in part.
-It must comply with specifications described in the Guidelines for Preparation of a Thesis.
+It must comply with specifications described in the Guidelines for Preparation of a Thesis or Dissertation.

-Thesis preparation involves a long-term commitment through the stages of preparing a research proposal, completing a literature review, developing methodology, carrying out research and writing the results.
+Dissertation preparation involves a long-term commitment through the stages of preparing a research proposal, completing a literature review, developing methodology, carrying out research and writing the results.
 Throughout this process the student will maintain contact with the Supervisor, as well as the Advisory Committee.
-When, in the opinion of the student and the Supervisor, the work is complete and ready for defence, the student will submit a draft of the thesis, in its final form, to the Supervisor.
-The Supervisor will review the thesis, making any appropriate suggestions to the student and will then submit it to the Advisory Committee.
-It is the student's responsibility to make available the number of copies needed by the Advisory Committee.
-When the Advisory Committee has agreed the thesis is ready for examination the candidate will receive permission proceed to oral defence before an Examining Committee.
+When, in the opinion of the student and the Supervisor, the work is complete and ready for defence, the student will submit a draft of the dissertation, in its final form, to the Supervisor.
+The Supervisor will review the dissertation, making any appropriate suggestions to the student and will then submit it to the Advisory Committee.
+When the Advisory Committee has agreed the dissertation is ready for examination the candidate will receive permission proceed to oral defence before an Examining Committee.
 It is the candidate’s responsibility to prepare and assemble the complete dissertation for defence.

-The Examining Committee consists of at least six persons, as follows: the External Examiner, the University Examiner, the Supervisor and all members that served on the Advisory Committee (including the Cognate member), and the academic unit Head, or designate, who will serve as the (non-voting) Chair of the Examining Committee.
+The Examining Committee consists of at least six persons, as follows: the External Examiner, the University Examiner, the Supervisor and all members that served on the Advisory Committee, and the Graduate Chair, Head, Dean/Executive Director (non-departmentalized colleges/schools) or designate, who will serve as the (non-voting) Chair of the Examining Committee.

-When the thesis is ready for defence, two unbound copies are submitted to the College of Graduate and Postdoctoral Studies for distribution to the External Examiner and Chair of the Defence.
-All committee members must also receive an unbound copy.
-These are circulated by the academic unit Head to the other members of the Examining Committee and such other members of the unit as time permits.
-Electronic copies of the thesis are acceptable.
+When the dissertation is ready for defence, an electronic copy is submitted to the College of Graduate and Postdoctoral Studies for distribution to the External Examiner and University Examiner.
+All committee members must also receive an electronic copy.
+These are circulated by the academic unit’s graduate administrator to the other members of the Examining Committee and such other members of the unit as time permits.

-The Ph.D. thesis defence, which is an oral examination, is scheduled four weeks after the thesis has been submitted to the External Examiner.
+The Ph.D. dissertation defence, which is an oral examination, is scheduled four weeks after the dissertation has been submitted to the External Examiner and University Examiner.

 A brief evaluation of the Ph.D. thesis must be submitted by the External Examiner to the Dean of Graduate and Postdoctoral Studies indicating that the thesis examination should take place as scheduled.
 This evaluation must be in the hands of the Dean or designate before the examination takes place.

-The candidate must submit the thesis electronically.
+The candidate must submit the dissertation electronically.
 Instructions for electronic submission are found on the College website.

-The regulations concerning copyright and subsequent use of a thesis are the same as for a Master's thesis (see applicable section on Requirements for Master's Degrees).
+The regulations concerning copyright and subsequent use of a dissertation are the same as for a Master's thesis (see applicable section on Requirements for Master's Degrees).

-Students should check with their academic unit for the policy on bound thesis submission.
-The College of Graduate and Postdoctoral Studies does not require submission of bound theses.
+Students should check with their academic unit for the policy on bound dissertation submission.
+The College of Graduate and Postdoctoral Studies does not require submission of bound dissertations.

-The University does not require the publication of doctoral theses other than electronically in the University Library.
-Each thesis is expected to include material acceptable for publication in scholarly journals of the field in which the candidate has done the research.
+The University does not require the publication of doctoral dissertation other than electronically in the University Library.
+Each dissertation is expected to include material acceptable for publication in scholarly journals of the field in which the candidate has done the research.
 Publication permissions are completed online.